Alexprz03/iexec_dapp/README.md

 # Contract interaction

-We have two smart contracts :
+We have three smart contracts :

 - The lottery contract :
   This contract is the administrator contract for the NFT collection.
 It allows to open lotteries and to select a participant to win an nft

 - The NFT contract :
   It is an NFT contract based on the ERC721 standard of openzepplin.
 The metadatas are first stored on ipfs and then the ipfs uri is stored in the contract.

+- The Oracle contract : The random Oracle Factory oracle that will communicate with The iExec Oracle Factory to update and get the random value

 # Process to cover all the use case in frontend when deployed